digihunch/chat-service/README.md

 In the command, 550 is the driver branch but the specific command may vary depending on the date it is run.
 Check out the `Manual driver installation` section on [this guide](https://ubuntu.com/server/docs/nvidia-drivers-installation) to figure out the correct command for the current date.

-The installation requires a reboot for the driver to take effect.
-After reboot, run the `nvidia-smi` command, which should return the driver version and CUDA version:
+After installation, run `sudo nvidia-smi` command, which should return the driver version and CUDA version:
 ```sh
 +-----------------------------------------------------------------------------------------+
 | NVIDIA-SMI 550.90.07              Driver Version: 550.90.07      CUDA Version: 12.4     |